Geneviève Tabouis: Career

 In 1903, she spent several months at the French embassy in Madrid with her uncle, Paul Cambon.
 In 1906, she and her cousin saw the wedding of Alfonso XIII of Spain and Princess Victoria Eugenie of Battenberg.
 From 1907 to 1914, she visited Berlin for a month or two each year to visit her uncle Jules Cambon, the French Ambassador to Berlin, meeting various German dignitaries.
 After World War I, she attended several sessions of the League of Nations with her uncle Jules.

 In 1924, she began writing articles about the League of Nations for the Le Petit Marseillais and La Petite Gironde, two large provincial newspapers.
 Her editor at Le Petit Marseillais told her to sign her names as "G. Tabouis" to hide her gender; La Petite Gironde told her to use only her initials.
 As their correspondent, she attended the signing of the Locarno Treaties in 1925.

 In 1932, following the death of Aristide Briand, Tabouis began writing a daily column for the Paris newspaper L'œuvre in addition to reporting for La Petite Gironde and Le Petit Marseillais.
 In 1933, she accompanied French Prime Minister Édouard Herriot who travelled to Moscow in an effort to forge a Soviet-French alliance against Germany.

 Tabouis repeatedly warned about Hitler's rise and German re-armament.
 For her troubles, the French writer Léon Daudet nicknamed her "Madam Tata, the Clairvoyant" in 1933.
-After Germany announced that it was re-introducing compulsory military conscription rebuilding its armed forces in March 1935, the Greek diplomat Nikolaos Politis warned her "You better watch out, Madame Tabouis, or they'll begin to call you Cassandra.
+After Germany announced that it was re-introducing compulsory military conscription and rebuilding its armed forces in March 1935, the Greek diplomat Nikolaos Politis warned her "You better watch out, Madame Tabouis, or they'll begin to call you Cassandra.
 You predict dire events, and, the worst of it is, they always happen."
 Hitler himself attacked her writing in a 1 May 1939, speech where he sarcastically said "As for Madame Tabouis, that wisest of women, she knows what I am about to do even before I know it myself.
 She is ridiculous."